What is the Great Commission?

 According to the latest Barna report 51 percent of church goers do not know what the “The Great Commission” is.
 Take that in for a moment, the average “Christian” doesn’t know the last and lasting mandate that Christ gave to go and make disciples of everyone everywhere.

 That’s like a doctor who doesn’t know what the word “medicine” means or a soldier who has never heard of a gun before.
 In many ways it is unthinkable.

-I believe that the responsibility of this falls squarely on the shoulders of the church leaders.
+I believe that the responsibility of people not being able to answer “What is the Great Commission?” falls squarely on the shoulders of the church leaders.
 If preachers and church leaders are not banging the drum that Jesus banged they may be playing in the wrong band.
 And if the leaders are confused about it then the people will be even more confused.
 As someone once said, “If there’s a mist in the pulpit there’s a fog in the pew.”

 Maybe the growing focus on social justice in our churches has overshadowed the primary mission that Jesus gave his followers.
 Perhaps the attention we are giving to loving our neighbors somehow has been psychologically untethered from the verbal proclamation of the Gospel to them.

 Whatever the reasons, we must face the fact that a technical majority of the people in our churches are unfamiliar with the term “The Great Commission.”
 Now the question is what do we do about it?